HL7/US-Core/input/pagecontent/scopes.md

 #### Additional US Core Requirements

-US Core requires this additional SMART App Launch metadata:
+US Core requires following additional metadata:

 - `scopes_supported`: Array of scopes a client may request.
     - The server **SHALL** support all scopes listed in the table above for the US Core Profiles they support; additional scopes **MAY** be supported (so clients should not consider this array an exhaustive list).